 A scientist prepares your embryo by placing it in a small tube called a catheter.
 It’s critical this is done by an expert to disturb the embryo as little as possible.

 Approximately two weeks after your embryo transfer, you’ll have a blood test to measure your levels of the hormone hCG (human chorionic gonadotropin). hCG in your bloodstream usually means a positive pregnancy test.
 Your nurse will let you know exactly when you need to have your blood test, as it may vary for some patients.

-Some couples want to explore more traditional or over the counter efforts before exploring infertility procedures.
-If you are trying to get pregnant and looking for resources to support your efforts, we invite you to check out our Fertility Blogs, and IVF Treatment Cost Calculator
+Some couples want to explore more traditional or over the counter efforts before exploring infertility procedures in Bangalore.
+If you are trying to get pregnant and looking for resources to support your efforts, we invite you to get a FREE IVF CONSULTATION in Bangalore.